gvwilson/fiction/santas/index.md

 except for the unfortunate few who had felt the full force of her disapproving glare: they were a *lot* afraid.
-But if you had a problem—a *real* problem, not just a lost sock or a broken heart<span class="sidenote">Gran-Granna Tumbly did once make an exception for someone whose heart was broken because they had lost a very special sock and there was a very real chance of the world ending as a result,
+But if you had a problem—a *real* problem, not just a lost sock or a broken heart<span class="note">Gran-Granna Tumbly did once make an exception for someone whose heart was broken because they had lost a very special sock and there was a very real chance of the world ending as a result,